-Jamaica is presently served by two domestic aerodromes - the Ken Jones in Portland and the Negril Aerodrome in Westmoreland.
+Jamaica is presently served by four domestic aerodromes - the Tinson Pen Aerodrome in Kingston, the Ken Jones in Portland, Vernamfield in Clarendon, and the Negril Aerodrome in Westmoreland.
+A private aerodrome, Lionel Densham Aerodrome is also maintained in St. Elizabeth.
 Their proximity to major resorts makes them especially important in the intra-island movement of tourists, business passengers and light cargo around the island.